|Nutritional Guidelines (per serving)|

 Roasting asparagus may be the absolute easiest way to cook it.
 Just turn on the oven, put the asparagus in a pan, and 15 minutes later you have tender asparagus, full of grassy green flavor, ready to eat.
 You can roast as much as asparagus as you can fit in a single layer in a pan or baking sheet, so it's perfect to make for a crowd—especially since it's just as delicious at room temperature.

-While roasted asparagus is tasty all on its own or with a simple squirt of lemon juice, you can jazz it up with a dollop of garlicky aioli or a dish of peppery rouille to dip it in for an extra treat.
+While roasted asparagus is tasty all on its own or with a simple squirt of lemon juice, you can jazz it up with a dollop of garlicky aioli to dip it in for an extra treat.
 It's also good with green garlic pesto (another particularly spring-like delight) or a drizzle of shallot vinaigrette.

 - 1 bunch asparagus (or more, as you like)

-- a dash of lemon zest and/or juice (optional but delicious)
+- Optional: dash of lemon zest and/or juice

 Drizzle the asparagus with olive oil.
 Toss it around a bit so it's all more or less coated with the oil and spread it back into a single layer.
 Sprinkle it lightly with sea salt.
 Bake the asparagus until it's tender and starting to brown at the tips, about 15 minutes.